robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 executed tests.
 The same option can be used also to alter the behavior when an empty directory or a test case file containing no tests is executed.

-Similar situation can occur also when processing output files with rebot_.
+Similar situation can occur also when processing output files with Rebot_.
 It is possible that no test match the used filtering criteria or that the output file contained no tests to begin with.
-By default executing ``rebot`` fails in these cases, but it has a separate :option:`--ProcessEmptySuite` option that can be used to alter the behavior.
+By default executing Rebot fails in these cases, but it has a separate :option:`--ProcessEmptySuite` option that can be used to alter the behavior.
 In practice this option works the same way as :option:`--RunEmptySuite` when running tests.